ansys/pymechanical/doc/source/getting_started/faq.rst

 In the Ansys Mechanical product, ACT is a customization framework.
 When specific features are missing, users can add them using ACT.
-Of course, some of those missing features might be automations/scripts of existing features.
-But in many cases, these can be new capabilities, such as extensions to the data model of Mechanical, the ability to connect to callbacks, and even integration of external solvers.
+Of course, some of those missing features might be automations or scripts of existing features.
+But in many cases, they can be new capabilities, such as extensions to Mechanical's data model, the ability to connect to callbacks, and even integrations of external solvers.

 Scripting in Mechanical